-• Struc-Acryl - a cement-free render topcoat available in 15 and 30 grades and in a range of colours, with an approximate density of 1.8 kg.m-3.
-It is mixed with a small amount of water to achieve optimum consistency and has a coverage of approximately 2.5 kg.m-2 for Struc-Acryl 15 and 5.0 kg.m-2 for Struc-Acryl 30.
+Struc-Sil- a decorative topcoat in 15 and 30 grades, available in a range of colours, and an approximate density of 1.8 kg.m-3.
+It is mixed with a small amount of water to achieve optimum consistency and has a coverage of approximately 2.5 kg·m-2 for Struc-Sil 15 and 5.0 kg·m-2 for Struc-Sil 30.

-- 1.4 Ancillary materials also used with the system include profiles(1), comprising:
+1.4 Ancillary materials also used with the system are profiles(1), comprising:

 - aluminium, powder-coated galvanized steel, PVC-U or stainless steel

 - base profile

 - edge profile

 - corner profile

 - render stop end

 - V expansion and movement joint profiles.

 - (1) For the 60 year durability system, these must be made of stainless steel (see section 13.2).

-- 1.5 Ancillary materials also used with the system, but outside the scope of this Certificate, are:
+1.5 Ancillary materials also used with the system, but outside the scope of this Certificate, are:

 - silicone-based joint sealant

-- · algal and fungal wash
+- algal and fungal wash

 - fire barrier

 - PU foam filler

-- · sealing tape.
+- sealing tape.